This site is for sale

-Tropical Storm force winds will begin late this morning and are anticipated to continue for a 24 hour period in Chatham County.
-Tropical Storm force winds could bring down power-lines leading to power outages and could produce some structural damage.
+Tropical Storm force winds will begin late this morning and are anticipated to continue for a 24-hour period in Chatham County.
+Tropical Storm force winds could bring down power lines leading to power outages and could produce some structural damage.

 According to the National Weather Service - Charleston, we should expect to see coastal rainfall of 6-10 inches and inland rainfall of 4-8 inches in our area; storm surge is expected to be 3-5 feet.
-Torrential rain could be combined with storm surge could enhance the risk for dangerous flash flooding in our community.
+Torrential rain could be combined with storm surge could enhance the risk of dangerous flash flooding in our community.

 Isolated brief tornadoes are possible, mainly along and east of I-95.

 The Talmadge Memorial Bridge is closed.

 If you have any questions about the storm, don’t hesitate to call us at 912-201-4500.